ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 Data is a collection of facts or description of things, for example, a list of names.
 Data structures are containers that are used to <i>efficiently</i>  store, organize(sort) and manage(insert, update, remove) the collected data.

-A sheet of paper could be a simple example of what a data structure is
+A sheet of paper could be a simple example of what a data structure is.
+It can store data but organizing and managing the data needs to be done manually by someone, and could become a tedious and inefficient process really quick.

 {:refdef: style="text-align: center;"}
 ![what is data](/assets/data-structures/what-is-data.png)
 {: refdef}
 <br>

-A sheet of paper can store data but organizing and managing it needs to be done by someone manually which becomes a tedious and inefficient process really quick.

-## Why are there so many data structures?
+## Why data structures?

 Arrays, lists, hash tables and many more, are all data structures but why do we need them all?
 Can't we just use a list-like data structure for everything?
 There are two main reasons to use different data structures which are: <i>efficiency</i> and <i>communicating intention</i>.